 Say ‘pulled pork’ to any BBQ meat fan and you’ll be met with a drooling crowd.
 While it’s fun to make, it’s easy to go overboard and have too much excess.
 Here’s how to reduce waste while keeping everyone happy.

 Burgers and hot dogs are great, but they can be a bit… dull.
 Sometimes you want to be more adventurous, and pulled pork is a great opportunity to show off your BBQ skills.

-It's long been a crowd pleaser at my grilling parties, and for good reason.
+It’s long been a crowd pleaser at my barbecue parties, and for good reason.

-One problem people often face with pulled pork though is that they don’t know how much to make.
+A common problem people face with pulled pork is not knowing how much to make.
 You don’t want to run out before everyone has had their fill, and nor do you want to be left with mountains of the stuff after everyone has left.

 Pulled Pork Calculator